 Price bucket distribution for products in this theme during the period.

-The 15 free releases shape the entire month's surface. #1 LAC and #9 High-Five lead from inside the Top 10, and outside the Top 10, a free general-purpose shader pack also landed:
+The 25 free releases shape the entire month's surface.
+Beyond #1 LAC and #9 High-Five in the Top 10, free tools also answer sharply specific problems:

 Indicators that matter to gimmick & tool creators